-4.2 Integration policies at regional and local level
+4.2 Integration policies at regional and local level28

-The National Government has exclusive legislative powers on immigration matters.
-Following the amendment of Chapter V of the Constitution, the Regions were granted areas of intervention both on profiles of exclusive state competence and on those of concurrent or residual competence - such as social services, health care, school insertion and social integration of foreign citizens, legitimizing them to a promotional action to be realized through the involvement of local authorities.
+The Italian state has exclusive competence in immigration matters.
+With the amendment of Chapter V of the Constitution through Constitutional Law No. 3/200129 the Regions were recognized spaces of intervention both on profiles of exclusive state competence and on those of concurrent or residual competence - such as social services, health care, school insertion and social integration of foreign citizens, legitimizing them to a promotional action to be realized through the involvement of local authorities.
 In aiming first and foremost at the realization of social inclusion and the fight against discrimination, the law conceived of local authorities and, above all, municipalities as co-leaders in its elaboration and implementation.
 They have thus been recognized as holders of specific functions, either in "competition" with the Region or exclusively - such as, for example, in the implementation of socio-cultural integration projects, in the reception of asylum seekers and refugees, in the promotion of tools for consultation and participation in the social and institutional life of the entity, in the proper use of legal protection tools or, again, in language mediation services and awareness-raising activities on issues of intercultural dialogue.
-In implementing Directive 2013/33/EU, laying down rules on the reception of applicants for international protection, Legislative Decree No. 142/2015 so-called Reception Decree has in fact defined the role of local authorities through their involvement in the management network SIPROIMI modified into SAI by Law Decree 130/2020, which is the pivot of the Italian reception system.
+In implementing Directive 2013/33/EU30, laying down rules on the reception of applicants for international protection, Legislative Decree No. 142/201531 so-called Reception Decree has in fact defined the role of local authorities through their involvement in the management network SIPROIMI modified into SAI by Law Decree 130/202032, which is the pivot of the Italian reception system.